Eating disorders: prevalence and health consequences

-Binge Eating Disorder (BED) is currently subsumed within the diagnostic category Eating Disorder, NOS (ED-NOS).
-BED is seen in individuals who are overweight or obese.
+Binge eating disorder (BED) is seen in individuals who are overweight or obese.
 Prevalence is estimated to average 30% in adult weight-control program samples and up to 4% in adult nonpatient community samples.
 Onset typically occurs in late adolescence to young adulthood.
 Individuals with BED are at risk for Type II diabetes, hyperlipidemia, hypercholesterolemia, and sleep apnea.
-Among the most insidious and common adverse effects may be the socioemotional consequences of obesity including discrimination, prejudice, and rejection.
+Among the most insidious and common adverse effects may be the socio-emotional consequences of obesity including discrimination, prejudice, and rejection.

 Eating disorders (ED) are conceptualized as psychiatric disorders with medical consequences that require a multidisciplinary approach: medicine, psychiatry, psychology, nutrition, social work, and nursing.
 Eating disorder patients, perhaps more than most, require coordinated care among the various specialties involved.

-The UCSF Eating Disorders Program is a joint effort of the Adolescent and Young Adult Medicine Clinic in the Division of Adolescent Medicine, the Department of Pediatrics and the Young Adult and Family Center, Department of Psychiatry.
+The UCSF Eating Disorders Program is a joint effort of the Adolescent and Young Adult Medicine Clinic in the Division of Adolescent Medicine, the Department of Pediatrics and the Department of Psychiatry's Young Adult and Family Center.
 Our goals are to:

-- Provide comprehensive clinical care to patients age 10-24.
+- Provide comprehensive clinical care to patients ages 10-24

 BridgeMedical and nutritional services are provided at the Adolescent and Young Adult Medicine Clinic at 400 Parnassus Avenue, and mental health services are provided at the Young Adult and Family Center at 401 Parnassus Avenue.
-The multidisciplinary core treatment team consists of eating disorder specialists in adolescent/young adult medicine, psychiatry, clinical psychology, nutrition, social work, and nusring.
-Sevices include:
+The multidisciplinary core treatment team consists of eating disorder specialists in adolescent/young adult medicine, psychiatry, clinical psychology, nutrition, social work, and nursing.
+Services include:

-- Nutrition: works with patients and families to help restore healthy eating patterns; works with the team to monitor improvements in patients' nutritional status.
+- Nutrition: working with patients and families to help restore healthy eating patterns; working with the team to monitor improvements in patients' nutritional status

-- Social work: counses families on issues that pertain to community resources and health insurance.
+- Social work: counseling families on issues that pertain to community resources and health insurance

 Patients are referred to appropriate Youth and Family Center programs, including: